 "Possessing you, calling you darling, never having anyone check up.
 I mean really, Crowley, did it never occur to you that he might…fancy you?"

 Crowley stares at Aziraphale, then off into dusty expanse of the bookshop, into nowhere, trying to digest that information, and finds that he can't.
 He shakes that notion right out of his head.
+He'll consider that possibility in another thousand years.
+Maybe.

 "Who cares," he says.
 "I don't give a toss about what Satan fancies.
 I don't want him, I want you!"